-- 3. Research products commercialization license agreements are again another non-exclusive license agreement but allow a licensee to sell products to the research products market.
+- 3. Research products commercialization license agreements are another nonexclusive license agreement but allow a licensee to sell products to the research products market.
 Here materials (either patented or unpatented) are also generally provided with smaller firms predominating as licensees.
-For federal laboratories, U.S. manufacturing is required even for nonexclusive product sales in the United States unless a waiver is granted.
-Waivers are granted on the basis of a lack of manufacturing capacity in the United States or economic hardship for the licensee.
-The financial structure of these licenses generally involve low up-front royalties but relatively high earned-royalty payments since the materials provided are frequently close or very close to the finished product that is to be sold.
+For federal laboratories, US manufacturing is required even for nonexclusive product sales in the United States unless a waiver is granted.
+Waivers are granted based on a lack of manufacturing capacity in the United States or economic hardship for the licensee.
+The financial structure of these licenses generally involves low up-front royalties but relatively high earned-royalty payments since the materials provided are frequently close or very close to the finished product that is to be sold.
 Popular research products licensed in this manner include a wide variety of monoclonal or polyclonal antibodies or other research materials used in basic research. - 4.
-Vaccine, diagnostic, therapeutic, or medical device product commercialization license agreements are agreements than can be exclusive if such is necessary for product development due to the capital and risk involved for the licensee.
-Important for bioentrepreneurs is that fact that by law, small, capable biomedical firms receive preference from federal laboratories and federally-funded universities as exclusive licensees.
-At NIH and other federal laboratories, all prospective grants of exclusive licenses (identifying the licensee and technology by name) are published in the Federal Register for public comment or objections.
+Vaccine, diagnostic, therapeutic, or medical device product commercialization license agreements are agreements that can be exclusive if such is necessary for product development due to the capital and risk involved for the licensee.
+Important for bioentrepreneurs is the fact that by law, small, capable biomedical firms receive preference from federal laboratories and federally funded universities as exclusive licensees.
+At NIH and other federal laboratories, all prospective grants of exclusive licenses (identifying the licensee and technology by name) are published in the Federal Register for public comment or objections for a minimum period of 15 days.
 A detailed development plan with product benchmarks or milestones is expected for licenses in this area.
-Collaborative research with federal laboratories regarding further preclinical or clinical development of the technology is encouraged, but not required in order to obtain a license, and is negotiated separately by the individual laboratory program.
-These agreements also have a requirement for U.S. manufacturing for U.S. product sales unless a waiver is granted.
-The federal laboratory can typically grant waivers only when U.S. manufacturing sites are unavailable or manufacturing in the United States is economically infeasible.
-The financial structure of these licenses can involve substantial up-front royalties, but much more moderateearned royalties (since the technology is typically not close to a finished product) and appropriate benchmark payments.
+Collaborative research with federal laboratories regarding further preclinical or clinical development of the technology is encouraged but not required to obtain a license and is negotiated separately by the individual laboratory program.
+These agreements also have a requirement for US manufacturing for US product sales unless a waiver is granted.
+The federal laboratory can typically grant waivers only when US manufacturing sites are unavailable or manufacturing in the United States is economically infeasible.
+The financial structure of these licenses can involve substantial up-front royalties, but much more moderate-earned royalties (since the technology is typically not close to a finished product) and appropriate benchmark payments.
 Other provisions to be negotiated include a share amount of sublicensing proceeds, any of the public health "white knight" provisions described earlier, as well as licensee performance monitoring and audit requirements.